DavidBoja/pose-independent-anthropometry/Readme.md

 ## 🔨 Getting started

-You can use a docker container to facilitate running the code.
+You can use 🐳 docker to facilitate running the code.
 After cloning the repo, run in terminal:

 ```bash
 cd docker